-By signing below in the space indicated I certify that I have read this document fully and am aware of my responsibilities regarding the proper timing and conditions of the requirements for graduation from this program.
+By signing below in the space indicated I certif by that I have read this document fully and am aware of my

+responsibilities regarding the proper timing an •

+program.
 Furthermore, by signing I am indicating my agreement with the content of this document.

 Student Printed Name

-Student Signature
+Student Signature Date

-Date

 Faculty Printed Name

-Faculty Signature
+Faculty Signature -